Start the tale at the beginning by clicking FAITH & EMPIRE — Chapter – 1

 “You would,” Chaplain Prata responded, “Except that evil, as we know, is a God-sized hole in the soul.
 It’s an infinite abyss.
 There’s not enough wealth, power or pleasure that can ever fill it.”

 “That’s right, padre.
-And the pirate with the biggest hole in him is one, Lugo Grogorum,” Colonel L’Amour said with another click of the remote.
+And the pirate with the ugliest hole in him is one, Lugo Grogorum,” Colonel L’Amour said with another click of the remote.

 “Succession in Hegemony royal houses is determined by mortal combat between sons of the Queen Concubine,” Colonel L’Amour answered.
 “Lugo apparently didn’t think much of his chances of defeating his younger brother, so he upped and fled, abdicating his claim to the barony two weeks before Ulyrik reached the age where he could challenge his elder brother to their Blood Rite of Succession.”